twoquestions/vending-machine/README.md

 ## Product Dispenser

 If we have enough money in the machine, when we push a button for a specific product it will be dispensed.
+Also it will give out proper change instead of keeping the money.